hammerheim-game/hammerheim-rules/3-warbands/beastmen-raiders.md

 ﻿#### Beastmen Raiders

 The Beastmen are brutish, wild and unnatural creatures that live in the deep forests.
 Anyone travelling through this untamed wilderness risks being attacked by these unpredictable raiders.
-Many of those who dwell within the forests around the outskirts of Mordheim claim that these vile creatures of Chaos outnumber mankind, though such statements are impossible to prove, for the Beastmen build no cities and do not create any structured form of society as such.
+Many of those who dwell within the forests around the outskirts of Hammerheim claim that these vile creatures of Chaos outnumber mankind, though such statements are impossible to prove, for the Beastmen build no cities and do not create any structured form of society as such.
 Order and organisation are alien and hated by them, and they roam where they will, pillaging and killing for whatever they have need or want for.
 They willingly turn on each other, picking on the weakest amongst them for food and fun.

 The Beastmen naturally form into roaming warbands, though whether they do so consciously or merely instinctively is unknown.
 A small warband is able to move swiftly through the wilderness unnoticed, and can cover hundreds of miles each season as they travel where they will.
 They are led by the strongest and most ferocious of their kind, and if ever one within the warband senses a weakness in their leader, they will turn on him in a brutish leadership challenge that can only result in one of the two being killed and consumed by